memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example.md

 `procedure`, you can register multiple different procedures in a single module.

 Batch procedures are invoked using the `CALL <module>.<batch_procedure> ...` syntax.
 The `<module-name>` will correspond to the name of the shared library.
-Since we compile our example into `example.so`, then the module is called `example`.
+Since the example is complied into `example.so`, the module is called `example`.
 As mentioned, Memgraph ensures to call `init` before  `<batch_procedure>` and `cleanup` once `<batch_procedure>` signals end with an empty result.

 ```c